kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-04-02-apple-earnings-report.md

 **Revenue and operating income of Apple was growing by 16% and net income by 23%.** So what was the difference?
 Apple's expenses did not cause that, because they increased in line with revenue by 16%.
 The reason behind net income growing more quickly than revenue is taxes that dropped significantly vs. 2017 as a result of the new Tax Code.
 The bottom line is that **Apple increased its already enormous profit by +11bn (+23% growth vs. 2017) and earned $59.5bn in the 2018 fiscal year.**

-It is important to note that although Apple is strongly dependent on iPhones (63% of its revenue), it is very well diversified geographically and only **37% of its revenue is from the U.S**, rest is international.
+It is important to note that although Apple is strongly dependent on iPhones (63% of its revenue), it is very well diversified geographically and only **37% of its revenue is from the U.S.** The rest is international.
 Another good news from Apple's results is that growth in revenue is evenly spread across all regional segments.

 ### Earnings per share (EPS) & Profit margins for Apple, Inc.